merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

            |______ gene X _______|
 ```

 The `start` and `stop` positions in the input file for this gene should be `3` and `26`, respectively.
-In other words, if you are trying to generate an external gene calls file from gene calls produced by a gene caller that reports start/stop positions starting with the index of `1` rather than `0`, you basically need to substract one from the start position of every gene call for a matching anvi'o external gene calls file.
+Which means, if you are trying to generate an external gene calls file from gene calls produced by a gene caller that reports start/stop positions starting with the index of `1` rather than `0`, you basically need to substract one from the start position of every gene call for a matching anvi'o external gene calls file

+Gene `start` and `stop` positions do not care about the direction of the gene as they simply address how the gene sequence should be sliced out from a longer sequence.
+Whether a gene is forward or reverse is defined in the column `direction`.

+{:.notice}
 You can read the previous discussions regarding about this behavior in [this issue](https://github.com/meren/anvio/issues/374)).
 Thanks for your patience!

 ### anvi-run-hmms